 Kurmanji, like any other language, comprises many regional varieties.
 However, studies on its variation are scarce.
-Although there are many grammar books such as Bali (1992), Bedirxan (1989) and Blau (1989), studies on the varieties of Kurmanji in Turkey are underinvestigated.
-Most of these studies concentrate on the 'standard Kurmanji' spoken in Bohtan, mainly in Şırnak (Şirnex in Kurdish) province.
-These studies also seem to ideologically align with the views of their authors, since Bohtan Kurmanji is positioned as the most 'proper' and 'clean' variety of Kurmanji but nobody seems to explain why this is so.
+Although there are many grammar books such as Bali (1992), Bedirxan (1989) and Blau (1989), studies on the varieties of Kurmanji in Turkey are under-investigated.
+Most of these studies concentrate on the "standard Kurmanji" spoken in Bohtan, mainly in Şırnak (Şirnex in Kurdish) province.
+These studies also seem to ideologically align with the views of their authors, since Bohtan Kurmanji is positioned as the most "proper" and "clean" variety of Kurmanji but nobody seems to explain why this is so.
 Conversely, Maraş Kurmanji is rarely dealt with in scholarly work.

-Although there is no consensus among linguists in relation to the term 'standard Kurmanji', Matras and Reershemius (1991) state that it is based on the Kurmanji dialect spoken in Cizre and Hakkari along the Turkish-Syrian and Turkish-Iraqi borders.
-The variety is based on the Kurdish language periodical 'Hawar' which was published in Damascus and Beirut between 1932-1943 by Bedir Xan who uses the Latin script adapted for Turkish by the Turkish language reform of 1928, with some additional characters (Matras and Reershemius 1991:108).
-The reason why this variety became known as 'standard' may be due to the literary works produced in the late 16th and early 17th centuries by poets and writers from the Bohtan principality in the Ottoman Empire (Vanly 1992).
+Although there is no consensus among linguists in relation to the term "standard Kurmanji", Matras and Reershemius (1991) state that it is based on the Kurmanji dialect spoken in Cizre and Hakkari along the Turkish-Syrian and Turkish-Iraqi borders.
+The variety is based on the Kurdish language periodical "Hawar" which was published in Damascus and Beirut between 1932-1943 by Bedir Xan who uses the Latin script adapted for Turkish by the Turkish language reform of 1928, with some additional characters (Matras and Reershemius 1991: 108).
+The reason why this variety became known as "standard" may be due to the literary works produced in the late sixteenth and early seventeenth centuries by poets and writers from the Bohtan principality in the Ottoman Empire (Vanly 1992).
 The dominance of the Bohtan region's contributions to political activism in the contemporary Kurdish movement is another reason behind the variety's prestige.